NicoHood/HoodLoader2/Readme.md

 HoodLoader2 gives you the option to **reprogram the 16u2** of a normal Arduino Uno/Mega R3 with **custom sketches**.
 This means you can use the 16u2 as a normal USB AVR like a Leonardo.
 You have a full compatible USB-HID core, CDC Serial and you can also use the 7 i/o pins of the 16u2.
-The extended HID devices and USB-Core improvements of the [HID Project](https://github.com/NicoHood/HID) also apply for the HoodLoader2.
+The extended HID devices of the [HID Project](https://github.com/NicoHood/HID) also apply for the HoodLoader2.

 The 16u2 is somehow limited in its functions but still a great addition if you know how to use it.
 It also compatible with [FastLED](https://github.com/FastLED/FastLED) and [IRLremote](https://github.com/NicoHood/IRLremote)(with PCINT) for example.